fnorte/php-json-data/README.md

 # php-json-data

-Abstract Class to make a simple cache system using Json Data.
+An abstract Class to make a simple cache system using Json Data.

-#### Start: 2023-09-20
+## Start @ 2023-09-20

 *Autor:* Fernando Norte (fnorte@gmail.com)

 ## ISSUES

 ### 2023-10

-- Update but I make no idea where, just get the most recent and paste here, because is too old and trashed to spend with review..
+- Updated but I have no idea where, I just took the most recent code I used and pasted it here, as it was already too old and loose to spend on proofreading.

+- BUT, I saw an accent remover and a debugger function made it with chipped stone

 ### 2023-09